The Downtown Austin Condo Market FAQ

 The issue is that the value of unique single family homes is subjective and highly personal.
 Every house, every street, and every aesthetic is valued differently.
 The single family home market, as one would expect, is very different from the downtown Austin condo market.

-Every high-rise condo project has a large number — sometimes hundreds — of interchangeable commodity-like units.
-Unit 16B is essentially identical to unit 17B one floor higher.
-The result is a much more efficient resale market.
+Every high-rise condo project has a large number — sometimes hundreds — of interchangeable commodity-like units [e.g. unit 16B is essentially identical to unit 17B one floor higher].
+The result is a highly efficient resale market.
 When it comes time to sell a downtown condo, there will likely be similar units on the market.
 If they are cheaper, they will sell faster.
 If they are more expensive, the may take months to sell.
 If you’re inside the proverbial “bell curve” representing most buyers, then the resale market for downtown condos is incredibly efficient.

 While the floor (the higher the better, stay away from the ground floor) matters and in some buildings the view can vary greatly from side to side, the effect on value is not as dramatic as one might think.
 Our ongoing analysis of Nokonah values and appreciation confirms this: units on floor 11, the top floor, are valued at just 11% more than units on the second floor.
 Buyers seem to pick a building first, and then look for the right unit weighing size and price.
 This approach leaves very little room for creative pricing.

-Yet, it’s amazing how differently sellers price similar units.
-The AustinTowers listings pages provide a few great examples of this.
-For example, there are two units currently for sale in the Nokonah: a 670 SF 1/1 for $450K and a 1,225 SF 2/2 for $550K — the smaller unit is almost certainly overpriced.
+Yet, it’s amazing how differently sellers price similar units. the AustinTowers’ listings pages provide a few great examples of this.
+For example, there were recently two units for sale in the Nokonah: a 670 SF 1/1 for $450K and a 1,225 SF 2/2 for $550K — the smaller unit is almost certainly overpriced.

 Because it so easy to compare prices, downtown condo values will be efficiently set by the market.
 The building will make a huge difference, but actual prices will be set by your neighbors.
 This has some benefits and drawbacks.
 On the positive side, accurate comparables make it easy to set the right price and correctly priced units should sell quickly.
 On the downside, pricing may fluctuate more widely with supply and demand: when there are lots of people selling at the same time, it’s likely that prices will drop.
 And there is very little chance to get lucky and sell your unit for above market value — if a unit doesn’t sell, the most likely reason is that it is overpriced.